simonaturco/simonaturco.github.io/_pages/about.md

 Teaching
 ======
-Since 2018, I am the designer and responsible teacher for the course Statistical Signal Processing, which is part of the master curriculum in [Electrical Engineering](https://studiegids.tue.nl/opleidingen/graduate-school/masters-programs/electrical-engineering) and the master curriculum in [Artificial Intelligence & Engineering Systems](https://studiegids.tue.nl/opleidingen/graduate-school/masters-programs/artificial-intelligence-engineering-systems) at the Eindhoven University of Technology.
+Since 2018, I am the designer and responsible teacher for the course Statistical Signal Processing, which is part of the master curriculum in <a href="https://studiegids.tue.nl/opleidingen/graduate-school/masters-programs/electrical-engineering" target="_blank"> Electrical Engineering</a> and the master curriculum in <a href="https://studiegids.tue.nl/opleidingen/graduate-school/masters-programs/artificial-intelligence-engineering-systems" target="_blank"> Artificial Intelligence & Engineering Systems</a> at TU/e.

 Background
 ======